mariuspc/powerbi-multi-file-refresh/README.md

   ![add-sales-date.png](images/filter-date.png)

-  While this works, I need to manyally change thedate filter every day, in order to make sure I still get the last 7 days tomorrow.
+  While this works, I need to manually change the date filter every day, in order to make sure I still get the last 7 days tomorrow.
 I can do this by aplying a dynamic filter.

+  I need to go to the Advanced Editor option, and change the line applying the SalesDate filter just created as follows:
+  [TODO] add a description of Advanced Editor `#"Filtered Rows" = Table.SelectRows(#"Changed Type", each [SalesDate] > Date.AddDays ( DateTime.LocalNow(), -7 ))`
+  This change now calculates the last 7 days based on the current date (`DateTime.LocalNow()`), making sure the refresh will also work tomorrow.
+If the number of days loaded is likely to change often, I can also use a parameter:
+  `#"Filtered Rows" = Table.SelectRows(#"Changed Type", each [SalesDate] > Date.AddDays ( DateTime.LocalNow(), -1 * noDays ))`

+  ### Only load the last 7 files